BDC Hamburger Icon

 To register a trademark, the USPTO recommends taking the following steps:

 1. Decide whether a trademark is right for your business.
-As noted above, not every business needs to register a trademark to protect its brand name or logo on its goods and services.
+As noted above, not every business needs to register a trademark to protect its brand name or logo on its goods or services.
 However, the process is simple and can offer broad protection for your business.

 2. Prepare your application.
 This involves selecting a mark and mark format, identifying the goods or services you want to be covered, searching through existing trademarks to ensure yours is not already taken, and identifying your filing basis.